Student Organization Advisor Resources

 Advisor FAQs

-• Who is eligible to be an advisor?
+• Who is eligible to serve as a primary UWEC student organization advisor?

 • What is the time commitment?